Frequently asked questions

 We offer a comprehensive programme of support to help you, providing guidance throughout the application process.

-By signing up with us, you’ll receive our helpful email updates with important news on teacher training, the ability to book school experience from our online portal, and access to our exclusive teaching events.
+By signing up with us, you’ll receive our helpful email updates with important news on teacher training, support from our teaching experts and access to our exclusive teaching events.

 How do I apply to train as a teacher?

-You can apply for the majority of teacher training courses via UCAS Teacher Training.
+You can apply for the majority of teacher training courses for 2019 via UCAS Teacher Training.

 What should I include in my personal statement on the teacher training application form?